 Ramsey County replaces sidewalks along county roads that are being reconstructed.
-For sidewalks along county roads, Ramsey County pays 100 percent of replacement costs if the county determines that the sidewalk is in serviceable condition.
-If not serviceable, the county pays 50 percent of the cost and the City of Saint Paul must pay the remaining 50 percent of costs, typically by assessing property owners.
+In accordance with Ramsey County policy, Ramsey County pays 100 percent of replacement costs if the county determines that the sidewalk is in serviceable condition.
+If not serviceable, the county pays 50 percent of the cost and the City of Saint Paul must pay the remaining 50 percent of costs.